South Branch Raritan River Fishing

 Shot taken from the Confluence, facing the North Branch Raritan.

-The upper South Branch Raritan at Califon.
+Fishing for stockers with salmon eggs in the upper South Branch Raritan at Califon.

 The Upper River’s Flow Characteristics

-Regardless, the South Branch courses 51 miles to the Raritan River from its beginning at the outflow of Budd Lake.
-No dam exists there; the lake is entirely natural, elevation above sea level at 928 feet.
+I’ve been looking for that photo, but I’m starting to think I need to go there and shoot another.
+In the meantime, I’ve added the one above.
+No dam exists at Budd Lake; the lake is entirely natural, elevation above sea level at 928 feet.
 Many years ago, I believe I spoke to someone from the Division of Fish & Wildlife who told me native brook trout exist within a quarter mile of the river’s origin.
+Someone told me that, and I’m all but certain he had a fisheries position.
 Long Valley, eight miles downstream as the river flows, sits at the mountain’s base at 554 feet above sea level.
-Brook trout, appearing so suddenly after the river leaves the lake’s warm water during the summer, indicate that the stream is heavily spring fed as it begins that swift descent.
+Brook trout certainly exist there, but brook trout appearing so suddenly after the river leaves the lake’s warm water during the summer, they indicate that the stream is heavily spring fed as it swiftly descends just a quarter mile from the lake.

 Brookies are not common below the Claremont.
 An April occasion in Califon became interesting in that respect.
 Mike Maxwell and I fished stockers when a friend of his showed up with a fly rod and introduced us to a tiny size 22 Rainbow Warrior attractor pattern.
 Keeping up with Mike and I at catching stockers, he suddenly hooked an OK fish, which turned out to be a 14-inch brook trout.
 That was 2017, three years after brook trout stopped getting stocked by the state, although I guess Shannon’s Fly Shop stocked brook trout in the private stretches above town, although I might be incorrect on that.

 From the dam at Long Valley downstream to the Lake Solitude Dam below Ken Lockwood Gorge, the river is designated by the state as “Trout Stocked Stream-Wild Brown Trout Managed.”
 Wild browns get caught in the Ken Lockwood Gorge below Califon, and I’ve heard of one or two caught below the Lake Solitude Dam, but for wild browns—think KLG and upstream.
-I know stocked rainbows get caught in August as far south as Stanton Station near Flemington, and for that matter, even at Duke Island Dam on the Raritan River, but I’ve never heard of brown trout in these waters besides Brenden Kuprel’s good one caught at the Island Farm Weir below Somerville in March 2024.
+I know stocked rainbows get caught in August as far south as Stanton Station near Flemington, and for that matter, even at Duke Island Dam on the Raritan River, but I’ve never heard of brown trout in these waters besides Brenden Kuprel’s good one caught at the Island Farm Weir below Somerville in March 2024 on jig-headed swimbait.
 From Mount Olive Township through the KLG, Gerry Dumont regards the South Branch as the richest brown trout river water in the state.
 While the river may be fishable for trout on cool mornings into June, it’s best to refrain from trout fishing when the water temperature is above 68, because lactic acid buildup during the fight may prevent healthy release.

 Even lily pads grow on the lower South Branch.